Chocolate Zucchini Bread

 Serves 16 (makes 2 loaves)

 You'll love this double chocolate zucchini bread recipe!
-Packed with shredded zucchini and gooey chocolate chips, it's moist, fudgy, and deeply chocolatey.
+Packed with shredded zucchini and gooey chocolate chips, it's super moist, fudgy, and delicious.

 Ingredients